Erulezz/directadmin-spamassassin-block-tlds/README.md

 # DirectAdmin SpamAssassin - Block emails that are send from specific TLDs
 Comprehensive list of TLDs mostly used for spam.
-These are almost never valid emails so why not block them inmediately?
+These are almost never valid emails so why not block them inmediately before SpamAssassin?
 Do you have a suggestion for another TLD?
 Open a new issue!

 E-mails are rejected with the following error message;